A, G, and NATO Visas

 - One passport size photo for each visa applicant, including infants (see the "Photo Requirements" webpage).

-- Note Verbale or NATO travel orders indicating the length of stay, purpose and place of travel.
+- Note Verbale or NATO travel orders indicating the following

 - If applying for an A-3, G-5, or NATO-7 visa for a domestic servant, include a copy of the work contract.

 Special Application Procedures For A, G, and NATO Visas at U.S. Embassy Rome